scripting/feedlandSupport/README.md

 FeedLand an application that runs in your web browser for managing lists of feeds, sharing them with others, and reading and sharing news.

-### Questions, support

 If you have a support issue, something that isn't working properly, or you have a question about how the product works, <a href="https://github.com/scripting/feedlandSupport/issues">post an issue</a> here.
-You can also use the Slack group for the same purpose.
+You can also use the <a href="http://feedland.slack.com/">Slack group</a> for the same purpose.

 If you're using FeedLand seriously, you might want to Watch this repo, to be in the flow of support questions and product updates.